FITBDATA/data/README.md

 2. Winsorize "feature_1" and "feature_3" by limiting the extreme values to 1 percentile (left tail) and 99 percentile (right tail).
 3. Identify the missing values in the dataframe.
 Then, fill the missings with median value.
 4. Standardize "feature_1", "feature_2", "feature_3", "feature_4".
-5. Build a logistic regression on the train set to predict 'y' using "feature_1", "feature_2", "feature_3", "feature_4" as independent variables.
+5. Build a logistic regression on the training set to predict 'y' using "feature_1", "feature_2", "feature_3", "feature_4" as independent variables.
 6. Report AUC on testing set.
 7. Report confusion matrix on testing set.